ibm-cloud-docs/containers/cs_istio.md

 ### Updating your add-on from beta versions to the generally available version
 {: #istio-ga}

 The Istio managed add-on is generally available for Kubernetes version 1.16 and later clusters as of 19 November 2019.
+The beta version of the managed add-on, which runs Istio version 1.3 or earlier, can no longer be installed on 12 February 2020.
 In Kubernetes version 1.16 or later clusters, you can [update your add-on](#istio_update) by uninstalling the Istio version 1.3 or earlier add-on and installing the Istio version 1.4 add-on.
 {: shortdesc}

-During the update, any traffic that is sent to Istio-managed services is interrupted, but your apps continue to run uninterruptedly.
 After you install the Istio version 1.4 add-on in a Kubernetes version 1.16 or later cluster, {{site.data.keyword.cloud_notm}} keeps all your Istio components up-to-date by automatically rolling out patch updates to the most recent version of Istio supported by {{site.data.keyword.containerlong_notm}}.
 You can see the changes that are applied in each update in the [Istio add-on changelog](/docs/containers?topic=containers-istio-changelog).

 1. Save any resources, such as configuration files for any services or apps, that you created or modified in the `istio-system` namespace.
 Example command:
    ```